grain-lang/grain/stdlib/array.md

 An alias for normal syntactic array set, i.e. `array[n] = value`.

-Sets the element at the specified index in the array to the new value.
+Sets the element in place at the specified index in the array to the new value.
 A negative index is treated as an offset from the end of the array.

 Parameters: